digioi/create/base/rollup-wc/README.md

 ### JS Y TS

-supported by [rollup-plugin-sucrase] (https://github.com/rollup/rollup-plugin-sucrase), this library allows manipulation of non-standardized JS and TS code.
+supported by [rollup-plugin-sucrase](https://github.com/rollup/rollup-plugin-sucrase), this library allows manipulation of non-standardized JS and TS code.

+## test

+The test stack is based on [karma](https://karma-runner.github.io/latest/index.html), [jasmine](https://jasmine.github.io/) and chrome, check the `/test` folder this has a small example of use